Cwaysi/Task_API/Readme.md

 # How to Run the Project

-Download the project code from its online location.
+Download the project code from this repo, its public.

 create a virtual environment with python -m venv environmentname  and activate it per your OS